Azure/aks-baseline-automation/shared-services/README.md

 Example of shared services could be third-party services such as [Traefik](https://doc.traefik.io/traefik/v1.7/user-guide/kubernetes/?msclkid=2309fcb3b1bc11ec92c03b099f5d4e1c), [Prisma defender](https://docs.paloaltonetworks.com/prisma/prisma-cloud) and [Splunk](https://github.com/splunk/splunk-connect-for-kubernetes) or open source services such as [NGINX](https://www.nginx.com/resources/glossary/kubernetes-ingress-controller), [KEDA](https://keda.sh), [External-dns](https://github.com/kubernetes-sigs/external-dns#:~:text=ExternalDNS%20supports%20multiple%20DNS%20providers%20which%20have%20been,and%20we%20have%20limited%20resources%20to%20test%20changes.), [Cert-manager](https://cert-manager.io/docs/) or [Istio](https://istio.io/).

+For a sample workflow that deploys Shared services through a CI/CD pipeline, check out [these instructions](./shared-services-workflow.md).

 This **shared-services** directory is the root of the GitOps configuration directory.
 The Kubernetes manifest files included in the subdirectories are expected to be deployed via our in-cluster Flux operator.
 They are our AKS cluster's baseline configurations.
 The Flux operator is bootstrapped as part of the cluster deployment through the bicep or terraform IaC workflows.